mpope9/offline_search.wasm/README.md

 ```
 npm run build
 ```
 This will run the provided 0 dependency Node.js script in `lib/filter_builder.js`.
-If using Node.js is an issue, it shouldn't be too difficult to use that code as a guide to build a filter builder in C, which can be run on a WASM Runtime locally, like [Wasmtime](https://github.com/bytecodealliance/wasmtime).

 The WASM, example Javascript code, and example HTML script will be generated to the `build/` directory.
 You can copy that into your site for usage.
 It includes minified versions of the Javascript code, which should be suited for production.
 Be sure to copy the `offline_search_wasm.data` file into the root directory of your webserver.
 This contains the search index.